ANZAzureDevs/New-Breakpoint/README.md

 We want everyone who comes along to feel welcome and safe.
 Please make sure to review our [Code of Conduct](https://docs.microsoft.com/legal/learntv/codeofconduct) before joining in and contributing to our discussion.

-You can watch our shows via [Microsoft Australia's YouTube Channel](https://www.youtube.com/MicrosoftAustralia) or join our ongoing conversation on Twitter [@MicrosoftAUDev](https://twitter.com/microsoftaudev).
+You can watch all our episodes via a playlist on [Microsoft Australia's YouTube Channel](https://aka.ms/new-breakpoint/playlist) or join our ongoing conversation on Twitter [@MicrosoftAUDev](https://twitter.com/microsoftaudev).

 ***